PIN-AI/Subnet/docs/subnet_deployment_guide.md

 ### Agent Executor Customization

-- Use the official SDKs in `../subnet-sdk/go` or `../subnet-sdk/python` as a starting point.
+- Use the official SDKs in the [PIN-AI subnet-sdk repo](https://github.com/PIN-AI/subnet-sdk) (`go/`, `python/`) as a starting point.
 The demo `cmd/simple-agent` shows how to subscribe, bid, execute, and submit reports.
 - Embed metadata (price, region, capability) in `pb.Bid.Metadata` so custom matcher strategies can reason about them.
 - Persist execution outputs and metadata long enough to retry submissions in case the validator connection drops.